Phalcode/unraid-templates/README.md

 # Phalcode Unraid Templates

-Welcome to the repository housing the official Unraid Template Files, which are prominently featured in the Community App Store.
-These templates streamline the process of configuring and installing various applications on Unraid servers.
+Welcome to the repository housing the official Unraid Template Files for applications by Phalcode, which are prominently featured in the Community App Store.
+These templates streamline the process of configuring and installing of our software on Unraid servers.

 ## Guidelines for Usage